olbeck/jab-replication/README.md

     -   paul-revere-simulations.R - JaB simulation study with Paul Revere network

+    -   trump-simulation.R - JaB for TrumpWorld network.
+Also includes generating simulated null distributions for Jason Greenblatt.

 -   data/ - Rdata files generated from simulation R scripts.
 Some files are too large to push to GitHub, but can be generated from R scripts.

     -   cok-eigen.Rdata - results from Clash of Kings network with eigenvector centrality